arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 as an example in this specification.

-With this extension, registering a domain creates a variant group and the first domain in the group becomes the group's Primary Domain.
+With this extension, registering a domain creates a variant group and the first domain registered in the group becomes the group's Primary Domain.
 The creation of the Primary Domain MAY establish rules or guidelines regarding the domains that are eligible to be a member of the group, e.g., an LGR, an IDN table, and a Primary Domain taken together will define a variant group.

 Subsequent domains in the same group can only be registered by the same registrar, which asserts that it is acting on behalf of the same registrant.
 Each domain in a variant group may be the target of any EPP command, with the following restrictions.

-* A &lt;transfer&gt; always acts on the entire group.
-This is required to ensure that the variant group is always registered by the same registrant and handled via the same registrar.
+* A &lt;transfer&gt; of any domain in any variant group always acts on the entire group.
+This is required to ensure that the variant group is always registered by the same registrant and managed via the same registrar.
+Registry policy MAY be impose additional restrictions.

-* The &lt;delete&gt; of the Primary Domain always deletes the entire group.
+* The &lt;delete&gt; of a Primary Domain in any variant group always acts on the entire group.
 This is required to support the option where the Primary Domain establishes the rules or guidelines for the creation of other domains in the group.